raul-izquierdo/english/sources/vocabulary/The Individual/Preferences.2b.md

     = it attracts me (físico o emocional)
     ?
 Los colores brillantes atraen a las abejas : `The bright colours attract bees` ?
 Me resulta atractivo : `I find it attractive`
+    ?
+No sé por qué no me llama : `I don't know why it doesn't appeal to me` ?
+Me llama bastante la idea de viajar : `The idea of travelling appeals to me quite a bit`

 me encantaría <hacer X>
     = I’d be thrilled to <base>